asishadhikari/MonteCarloSimulation/Readme.md

    1. User takes Lyft only for distances greater than 4 blocks
    1. All lyft rides cost $10
    1. The highest ratio for total blocks walked to total money spent gives the most blocks you can walk for least amount of money
-   1. Total amount paid for simulation on a block size sample is at least 1 (this is needed to avoid )
+   1. Total amount paid for simulation on a block size sample is at least 1 (this is needed to avoid divide by zero when calculating average)

 ## To Dos: